StarRocks/starrocks/docs/data_source/catalog/paimon_catalog.md

 To ensure successful SQL workloads on your Paimon cluster, your StarRocks cluster needs to integrate with two important components:

-- Object storage or distributed file system like AWS S3, other S3-compatible storage system, Microsoft Azure Storage, Google GCS, or HDFS
+- istributed file system (HDFS) or object storage like AWS S3, Microsoft Azure Storage, Google GCS, or or other S3-compatible storage system (for example, MinIO)
 - Metastore like your file system or Hive metastore

 ## Usage notes